- Are You Feeling the Post-Adoption Depression?

-In which case, you’d be better off waiting until you’re prepared to commit to owning a dog.
+In this case, you’d be better off waiting until you’re prepared to commit to owning a dog.

 14. Donate Your Dog to a Rescue Organization Instead

-If you decide against keeping your dog, well, many rescues will accept donations of unwanted dogs.
+If you decide against keeping your dog, many rescues will accept donations of unwanted dogs.

 They often provide training programs and spay/neuter services to help reduce the number of homeless pets in shelters.